EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 ### 2.1 Build and test the container locally

-Docker, Podman, Kubernetes, and Apptainer container images can be created from a single `Dockerfile`, as all of them support the OCI container image format either natively or indirectly.
+Docker, Podman, Kubernetes, and Apptainer container images can be created from a single Dockerfile, as all of them support the OCI container image format either natively or indirectly.

 Containers can be built using the following command: